 We have dedicated this page to coronavirus to make sure you have the very latest guidance, advice and information.

 We can all help control the virus if we all stay alert.
-You can read the latest guidance from the government via their website.

 You can also visit the Livewell website for more advice on looking after your wellbeing and staying active whilst staying at home.

 The government have announced that low-income households who have received a notification from the NHS test and trace service to self-isolate from 28 September 2020, may be entitled to financial support.

 To be eligible to receive the self-isolation payment, you must:

 - have received, and be complying with a notification from the NHS test and trace service to self-isolate